Froyle Speedwatch

 The ASWs only take a picture of the rear of a speeding vehicle so they DO NOT capture a picture of the driver.

 The Speedwatch team only have access to speeding vehicle information which is held under the terms of the Parish Council’s GDPR registration.
-The Speedwatch team DO NOT have access to information on the driver/owner/keeper of the vehicle.
+They DO NOT have access to information on the driver/owner/keeper of the vehicle.

 The Speedwatch team is not allowed to retain any images taken by ASWs via screen shots etc.